 Located in Geyserville, River Rock opened for business in 2002 with two temporary buildings and about 60 slot machines.
 Today the temporary structures are long gone, replaced by a handsome, 62,000-square-foot gaming facility and a seven-story parking garage.

-Open 24 hours per day, River Rock Casino is home to more than 1,000 slot machines as well as gaming tables (Blackjack, Poker, mini Baccarat, and Mystery Card Roulette).
-Slot machines include state-of-the-art progressives and slant tops running the latest games, as well as classic favorites such as Wheel of Fortune and Megabucks.
+Open 24 hours per day, River Rock Casino is home to more than 1,100 slot machines as well as gaming tables (Blackjack, Poker, mini Baccarat, and Mystery Card Roulette).
+Slot machines include state-of-the-art progressives and slant tops running the latest games, as well as classic favorites like Wheel of Fortune.
 Denomination pulls range from 1¢ to $100.
 A high-limit room contains a full-service bar.

 Most people come to River Rock Casino to gamble, but you don’t have to hit the tables or pull slots to enjoy a visit here.